Understanding Human Behaviour to Strengthen Security

 1. Cognitive Biases

-- Confirmation Bias: People tend to favour information that confirms their existing beliefs, which can lead to ignoring warning signs or advice about potential security risks.
+• Confirmation Bias: People often seek information that supports existing beliefs, causing them to overlook warning signs or security guidance.

 2. Risk Perception